Sergey Vasilyevich Belyaev

-Sergey Vasilyevich Belyaev (Серге́й Васи́льевич Беля́ев; 20 September (2 October, new style) 1856, Moscow – ?) was a Major General of the Imperial Russian Army and a brigade commander of the 83th infantry division.
+Sergey Vasilyevich Belyaev (Серге́й Васи́льевич Беля́ев; 20 September (2 October, new style) 1856, Moscow – ?) was a major general of the Imperial Russian Army and a brigade commander of the 83rd infantry division.

 Biography

 Sergei Belyaev originated from the Moscow Governorate nobility.
 In Moscow, he lived in the Frolov family house next to the Saint Nicholas Church on Pillars.
-He graduated from the Lazarev Institute of Oriental Languages in Moscow and then passed an officer’s examination at the 2nd Constantin Military School in Saint-Petersburg.
+He graduated from the Lazarev Institute of Oriental Languages in Moscow and then passed an officer’s examination at the 2nd Constantine Military School in Saint-Petersburg.

 He resided at Bolshoy Sampsonievsky Avenue, 65.

 Service

 He started his military career in 1879.
 Starting in 1882, he served as praporshchik and podporuchik at the Moscow Guard Regiment.
 In 1886 he became a poruchik and in 1893, he was promoted to the stabs-kapitan rank for a distinction in service.
 He subsequently commanded the 11th company at the Moscow Guard Regiment.

 In 1897, he was promoted to the captain’s rank.
 In 1901, Belyaev was awarded an Order of Saint Stanislaus of the 2nd class, and in 1904 he was awarded an Order of Saint Anna of the 2nd class.
-In 1903, he became a Colonel.
+In 1903, he became a colonel.
 In 1909, he received an Order of Saint Vladimir of the 4th class.